 - Yarn over and draw through the last two loops.

-What Can I Make with Single Crochet?
+Types of Projects to Make with Single Crochet?

 Pretty much anything that you can make with a crochet fabric!

-If you like to crochet back and forth in rows, you can make facecloths, dishcloths, headbands, table runners, place mats and blankets.
+If you like to crochet back and forth in rows, you can make facecloths, dishcloths, headbands, table runners, placemats and blankets.
 Once you master the increasing and decreasing, you can make backpacks, baby clothing, and sweaters.

 If you enjoy crocheting in the round, you can make hats, mittens, round coasters/mug rugs, or placemats.
 You can create tiny rounds from soft cotton yarn and make eco-friendly, re-useable makeup remover pads.
 This makes a lovely gift if you make up a few rounds and pack them into a pretty box.